Killarney Office Closure Short-Sighted; Gawronsky asks Premier to Reconsider

-The Manitoba Government is closing the Provincial Services office in Killarney and transferring the work to Winnipeg – a move that came as a big surprise to the five Department of Families employees who work in the office.
+The Manitoba Government is closing the Department of Families Office in its Provincial Services Building in Killarney and transferring the work to Winnipeg – a move that came as a big surprise to the five Department of Families employees who work in the office.

 “A declining volume of work” was the reason provided by the province to the affected MGEU members.
 However, the employees, who oversee six separate provincial programs and ensure low income families and seniors receive their benefits, say there has been no slowdown in their work.